FirmwGuy/CEP/docs/L1_BOND/L1-OVERVIEW.md

 2. **Layer 1 resolver** – registered L1 enzymes map the signal to a bond/context spec and call the appropriate `cep_*_upsert` helper.
 3. **Adjacency staging** – the helper writes durable data under `/data/CEP/L1/*` and mirrors adjacency under `/bonds/adjacency` for intra-beat queries.
 4. **Facet scheduling** – if a context implies additional records, the helper pushes a work item into `/bonds/facet_queue` and emits `sig_fct_pn`.
-5. **Beat commit** – `cep_tick` runs before the kernel publishes N+1; it verifies that all staged facets either completed or remain queued with checkpoints for retry.
+5. **Beat commit** – `cep_tick_l1` runs before the kernel publishes N+1; it verifies that all staged facets either completed or remain queued with checkpoints for retry.

 ### Error Handling and Replay
 All helpers must cope with partial retries.
 On failure they: